 Funded by / Ownership

 The Canary is the sole website run by Canary Media Limited.
 Canary Media Limited is solely owned by its leadership team with no outside shareholders or investors.
-The Leadership Team comprises of our 3 Directors, 5 Editors and an Advertising Manager.
+The Leadership Team comprises of 3 Directors, 5 Editors, and an Advertising Manager.
 You can view the Companies House records here.
 They generate revenue through donations and advertising.